How can I register in the Non-residents Records Database?

 What to bring with you

-Bring a valid form of identification with you, such as a passport, an identity card or a driving licence.
+Bring a valid form of identification with you, such as a passport or an identity card.

 If you don’t speak Dutch, English or German, you should also bring someone to interpret for you.